laughedelic/literator/README.md

 This function is a wrapper, convenient for projects.
-It takes the base source directory, destination path, then takes each source file, tries to parse it, writes result to the destination and returns the list parsing results.
+It takes the base source directory, destination path, then takes each source file, tries to parse it, writes result to the destination and returns the list parsing errors.
 _Note:_ that it preserves the structure of the source directory.

 ```scala